aerospike/act/README.md

 **Step 2: Stress test to ensure the drive does not fail under excessive loads**

 Run a 6x test for 24 hrs (12000 reads/sec and 6000 writes/sec).
-The drive passes this step if ACT runs to completion.
+The drive passes this step if ACT runs to completion, regardless of the error rate.

 **If you are testing a single drive, then the drive is certified when it passes Step 1 and Step 2.**